orditeck/2ndbrain/Improvements to Cheap Publish.md

 - Fixed the URL detection for previews using the host (might not be a solution for all)
 - Updated `obsidian-export` to its latest version
 - Allowed `.` in filename, e.g. `1.
 Start here`, `2.
 Once Upon A Time`, etc.

+## Wish list
+I started this page to note my wish list, to make sure I wouldn't lose them.
+But then I wrote all of this and forgot them.
+It'll come back 🤣.